comp-medchem/LigExtract/FAQs.md

 ### my protein of interest contains an ion that plays a modulatory role (therefore it should be considered a ligand of pharmaceutical interest).
 Why is it not considered as a ligand?
 Several cases exist of ions that play a modulatory role.
 In some cases an ion ligand even acts as an inhibitor.
 For example, Fluoride inhibits enolase.
-However, the main focus of LigExtract if to aid drug design (often aimed at gathering ligands for molecular docking, for instance) so, it considers only drug-like molecules, excluding all others.
-One can easily access the ions listed for each PDB using RSBC's own lists (built in the dependencies of LigExtract, under data).
+However, the main focus of LigExtract if to aid drug design (often aimed at gathering ligands for molecular docking, for instance) so, it considers only drug-like molecules among small-molecules (alongside biologicals and related entities such as antibodies or DNA).
+One can easily access the ions listed for each PDB using RSBC's own lists (created in the dependencies of LigExtract, under data).

 ### How does LigExtract handle structures with no ligands of pharmaceutical interest?